Louisiana Teacher of the Year finalist, Lafourche educator representing more than just herself

 After spending some time teaching in the Terrebonne Parish School District, Wallace was offered a position at West Thibodaux, which she said she couldn’t pass up.
 “I had just had a baby and it just seemed ideal,” she recalled.
 “West Thibodaux was actually maybe around the corner from where I was living at the time.”

 Now going on her eighth year at the school, Wallace shared what her students mean to her: “My students make me feel needed, wanted, special and essential.”

-Getting to be a Teacher of the Year finalist has been a lengthy process that includes interviews, videos and papers, Wallace explained.
-In January, she said she found out she was the Lafourche Parish Middle School Teacher of the Year.
-She said she found out she was a semifinalist for the state award In May.
+Being a Teacher of the Year finalist creates a lengthy process that includes interviews, videos and papers, Wallace explained.
+In January, she found out she was the Lafourche Parish Middle School Teacher of the Year, she said, and then learned she was a semifinalist for the state award In May.

 “I’m still in disbelief,” Wallace said.
 “I think many teachers don’t get the recognition that they need, especially from schools where I work.
 You rarely see teachers from Title 1 schools get such a recognition.
 And I think I may be the first teacher in Lafourche Parish from a Title 1 school to get this far.”

 Wallace continued: “It means a lot to my students — just to see their teacher get this honor.”